cinnamon-bun/superbus/README.md

 These functions might be either sync or async.

-These functions are run using `setImmediate`, so they are executed outside of our regular scope.
+These functions are run using `setTimeout`, so they are executed outside of our regular scope.
 We can't get their errors and do anything with them.
 They're off on their own now.

 Errors thrown by these listener functions will become unhandled exceptions (for sync functions) or unhandled rejections (for async functions).